Rajiv-0920/C-Programming/READme.md

 [Back to Top &uarr;](#content)

-### 3. Write a program to accept two numbers from user and compare them in C language
+### 3. Write a program to find greater between two numbers.

 [Click Here For Solution](question_19.c)